ocaml-multicore/domain-local-timeout/README.md

 of those system modules are optional and are not provided on all platforms.
 For these reasons domain-local-timeout does not directly depend on those libraries.
-To use the default implementation, we need to require those libraries and tell domain-local-await that it can use those system libraries:
+To use the default implementation, we need to require those libraries and tell domain-local-timeout that it can use those system libraries:

 ```ocaml
 # Domain_local_timeout.set_system (module Thread) (module Unix)